Betty Felsen: Broderick and Felsen

 A debut occurred on September 20, 1925, at the B.S.
 Moss Colony Theater on Broadway at 53rd Street in New York City with their production called Campus Capers.
 This was a prologue Betty and Broderick created for the new Harold Lloyd film, The Freshman.
 They also created a new prologue act for the film The Phantom of the Opera that would be shown beginning on November 28, 1925, after the ten-week engagement of The Freshman ended.
-Their act continued for 19 or 20 weeks, finishing on January 30 or February 6 in 1926.
+Their act continued for 19 or 20 weeks, finishing on January 30 or February 6, 1926.

 After Colony Theater, they joined a new production by actor-comedian Emil Boreo called Mirage de Paris.
 Betty and Broderick was in the starring roles.
 Impresario Merriel Abbott, their friend and former teaching assistant for the Pavley-Ourainsky Ballet, sent a telegram congratulating them on their opening.
 After their opening week at the Palace, the production played for a week in St. Louis and another week back in Chicago.

 Following a rest, Broderick and Felsen created their own production titled Ballet Caprice in which they presented routines in their dance styles with costumes and sets.
 They contracted with impresario George Choos to produce it and manage the tour.
 The show opened on September 30, 1926, in New York City at B.F.
 Keith's Riverside Theater on Broadway, playing for four weeks.
 Broderick & Felsen then continued their Ballet Caprice tour of Keith-Albee circuit theaters in other cities before returning to New York City to present the show at the Hippodrome Theater for the week of January 3, 1927.
 After that week, their tour continued for most of the year in the mid-west and northeast.

 From January 1927 into June 1928, a shadowgraph production appeared at many of the theaters on the same bill at which Ballet Caprice played.
 Members of the Ballet Caprice troupe were often among those who performed behind the curtain for the production.
 Toward the end of 1927, Broderick left the act and ended the partnership.
 Betty created a production called Visions of Dance for her new dance company known as Betty Felsen & Company.